 (לג) וְהֶעֱמַדְנוּ עָלֵינוּ מִצְוֹת לָתֵת עָלֵינוּ שְׁלִשִׁית הַשֶּׁקֶל בַּשָּׁנָה לַעֲבֹדַת בֵּית אֱלֹהֵינוּ. (לד) לְלֶחֶם הַמַּעֲרֶכֶת וּמִנְחַת הַתָּמִיד וּלְעוֹלַת הַתָּמִיד הַשַּׁבָּתוֹת הֶחֳדָשִׁים לַמּוֹעֲדִים וְלַקֳּדָשִׁים וְלַחַטָּאוֹת לְכַפֵּר עַל יִשְׂרָאֵל וְכֹל מְלֶאכֶת בֵּית אֱלֹהֵינוּ.

 (33) And we made rules for ourselves, taxing ourselves a third of a shekel every year for the service of the house of our God.
 (34) For the showbread, and for the regular meal-offering, and for the regular burnt-offering, on the Sabbaths, and the new moons, and the set feasts, and for the holy things, and for the sin-offerings to make atonement for Israel, and for all the work of the house of our God.

-What is the relationship between our verses in Shemot 30, and the stories of Divrei HaYamim II 24 and Nechemyah 10?
-Do these all speak of the same obligation, and if so, under what conditions did it apply?
+What is the relationship between our verses in Shemot 30 and the stories of Divrei HaYamim II 24 and Nechemyah 10?
+Do they all speak of the same obligation, and if so, under what conditions did it apply?